abdulhye/BulkForwardOldEmailInGmail/README.md

 # CAUTION
 Script might fail because of API issues (Invalid MIME type error, Exception occured etc).
-During that scenario, you can check Script properties (ScriptEditor: File->Project Properties -> Script Properties) to see what is the CurrentThread and CurrentMessage.
-Also you can see the error message by going to View -> Logs in Script Editor.
-If script is failing again n again, search for the email on Gmail, manually forward it and then go to Script Editor, File->Project Properties -> Script Properties.  increment CurrentThread to next number and CurrentMessage to 0 and Re-Run Script.
+During that scenario, you can see the error message by going to View -> Logs in Script Editor.
+You can also check CurrentThread and CurrentMessage numbers by going to Script properties (ScriptEditor: File->Project Properties -> Script Properties) to see what are the current numbers.
+If script is failing again and again, search for the email on Gmail, manually forward it and then go to Script Editor, File->Project Properties -> Script Properties.  increment CurrentThread to next number and CurrentMessage to 0 and Re-Run Script.

-SCRIPT will be NO-OP once 100 Messages are sent for the day.
-If you have PREMIUM account, you can update batch size from Script Properties.
+SCRIPT will be NO-OP once 100 Messages are sent for the day or all threads have been sent.
+If you have PREMIUM account, you can update batch size from Script Properties to the number Google allows for your account.